 A good example of this is when a developer completes a tract of land and begins to sell the homes they’ve built.
 Blanket mortgages are typically used to finance this activity, which is a type of loan that covers multiple properties at once.

-As each property is sold, the developer makes payments to the blanket mortgage.
+As each property is sold, the developer makes payments to the blanket mortgage lender.
 The lender will then release their interest in each specific parcel that has been sold.

 Another example occurs when selling a property.
 In this example, commonly referred to as a “72-hour clause,” a seller accepts an offer on their home without being exclusive.
 During the 72-hour period following the acceptance, a seller can continue to receive and even accept other offers, though the original buyer still retains the first right of refusal.